Bror Stefenson: Early life

 Stefenson was born on 4 September 1929 in Stockholm, the son of naval captain Jens Stefenson and his wife Astrid (née Grönberg).
-He passed studentexamen at Norra Real in Stockholm in 1948.
+He passed studentexamen at Norra Real in Vasastan, Stockholm in 1948.

 Career

 Military career

 In 1951, Stefenson was commissioned as an officer with the rank of acting sub-lieutenant (fänrik) and was promoted two years later to sub-lieutenant (löjtnant) before attending the Royal Swedish Naval Academy from 1954 to 1959.
 Stefenson was the captain of the submarine HSwMS Draken in 1962 and in 1963, and was also promoted to lieutenant in 1963.
 He attended the Swedish Armed Forces Staff College in 1964 and was promoted to lieutenant commander in 1967 and to commander in 1970.
 He was promoted to captain in 1976 and was commanding officer of the 1st Submarine Flotilla from 1976 to 1978.

-He was promoted to rear admiral in 1978 was chief of staff of the Southern Military District (Milo S) from 1978 to 1979 and commanding officer of the Coastal Fleet from 1980 to 1982 when he was promoted to vice admiral and appointed Chief of the Defence Staff in 1982.
+He was promoted to rear admiral in 1978 was chief of staff of the Southern Military District (Milo S) from 1978 to 1979.
+Stefenson assumed the position of Commander-in-Chief of the Coastal Fleet on 1 October 1980.
+In 1982, he was promoted to vice admiral and appointed Chief of the Defence Staff.
 He was at the same time the head of the Joint Operations (Operationsledningen, OPL) in the Defence Staff.
 Also in 1982, Stefenson was elected board member, by the Swedish government, of the East Economic Office (Öst Ekonomiska Byrån), an agency which occupied a special position among the agencies engaged in the Swedish military intelligence.

 Stefenson took office as Chief of the Defence Staff on 1 October 1982, the same day the so-called Hårsfjärden incident occurred when a foreign submarine was trapped by the Swedish Navy and a reported 44 depth charges and 4 naval mines where detonated, trying to sink the submarine, but it was later determined that it avoided the trap or fled at an early stage.
 Stefenson would later write Från periskop och brygga ("From periscope and bridge") with diary notes and memories from the submarine hunt 1–10 October 1982.
 Stefenson has been criticized for hiding the truth behind the incident.

 He left the posts in the Defense Staff in 1987 and became head of the Swedish National Defence College.
 A year later he was appointed military commander of the Eastern Military District (Milo Ö) and at the same time to the post of Commandant General in Stockholm.
 Stefenson retired in November 1991 and was promoted to full admiral.
 Stefenson was the last naval officer in Sweden to be promoted to admiral in connection with retirement.
 Only the Supreme Commander of the Swedish Armed Forces, if he came from the navy, as well as the king, can today hold the rank of admiral.